mmorenoverdu/RMT-Finder/README.md

 1. **<ins>In Sampling Configuration(s):**</ins>
     - Select the correct COM port.
     - Specify the correct path to save your data (raw EMG data).
+    - Check the gain of the EMG signal in the Quick Calibration button.
 2. **<ins>In Script:**</ins>
     - Specify the correct path to save your data (RMT-Finder related data).
     - Specify your default settings: number of muscles, device type, noise limit, MEP amplitude, offset correction, relative/absolute search algorithms, inter-trial interval.